maxxiimo/the-front-end-manifesto/README.md

   - Step 5 - Start with %header and %footer
   - Step 6 - Navigation
   - Step 7 - HTML for the Main Content
-  - Step 8 - Sprites and CSS3
+  - Step 8 - Sprites and CSS3 for Images
 - Navigation
+- Gradients
 - Images
   - Organization
   - Choosing an Image Format